-This is a series of 5 films all starring Clint Eastwood as San Francisco Police Department detective "Dirty" Harry Callahan.
+This is a series of five films starring Clint Eastwood as San Francisco Police Department detective "Dirty" Harry Callahan.
 He is one of the earliest examples of the Cowboy Cop.
 His main weapon is the Smith & Wesson Model 29 .44 magnumrevolver.Dirty Harry, the first film, is credited with inspiring the tone and themes of modern cop films.
 Clint Eastwood portrays the iconic blunt, cynical, "the buck stops here" kind of law enforcer constantly at odds with his incompetent, strictly-by-the-book bosses.
-The hero's relentless pursuit of justice kicks, stomps on, and blasts gaping holes through constitutionally protected rights, causing many to accuse the film of carrying a fascist, or at least authoritarian, undertone.
+The hero's relentless pursuit of justice kicks, stomps on, and blasts gaping holes through constitutionally protected rights, causing many to accuse the film of carrying a fascist, or at least authoritarian, undertone (compare, for example, with the thematically similar Judge Dredd comic and movie franchise).
 As a result of the controversy surrounding the first film, the sequels tried to balance out the ideology, having Harry's bad guys span the length of the political morality spectrum.Films:

 Dirty Harry (1971): Callahan tracks down a Serial Killer who goes by the name Scorpio.